 The number of approvals in India in the last 5 years represent a robust opportunity for biologics and biosimilars.
-Association of Biotechnology Led Enterprises (ABLE) in India estimates the size of the broader economic impact for biologics, biosimilars and vaccines, to grow at a compounded annual growth rate (CAGR) of 22% to become USD 12bn by 2025.
+Association of Biotechnology Led Enterprises (ABLE) in India estimates the size of the broader economic impact for biologics to grow at an compounded annual growth rate (CAGR) of 22% to become USD 12bn by 2025.